pvcraven/arcade_book/source/chapters/02_setup/setup.rst

 ^^^^^^^^^^^^^^^^^

 We will be using the "Python_" computer programming language.
+We'll learn more about what a computer language is
 The creator of Python was a fan of `Monty Python`_, hence the name.

 .. _Monty Python: https://en.wikipedia.org/wiki/Monty_Python